How to Get Rid of Groundhogs Using Natural Home Remedies

 2. Sprinkle Black Pepper Around the Yard

 This won’t do much for groundhogs that have already made your yard their home but sprinkling ground black pepper around the perimeter of the yard may discourage more groundhogs from entering.
-You could also try other foods like crush garlic and cayenne pepper.
+You could also try other foods like crushed garlic and cayenne pepper.
 Try sprinkling this in the groundhog burrows as well.
 The rodents won’t be able to stand the smell of the pepper and garlic and may decide to seek shelter elsewhere.

 3. Keep Grass and Shrub Cover Low